-Recognize that the educational system in most countries is different to which your son or daughter is accustomed.
+Recognize that the educational system in most countries is different to which your child is accustomed.
 The level of teacher-student relationship, student responsibility and classroom regiment will likely be quite different than in your community.
 While exchange students must attend school as a condition of their exchange, the real educational benefit is learning to live in a new and different environment.
 Students often think they are not "learning" anything in the classroom because of language barriers or teaching styles, especially during the early phases of the exchange.
-If your son/daughter complains that courses are too easy (or too difficult), or school is boring, please recognize that he/she may really be confronting other challenges such a s new language, making new friends and being accepted by classmates.
+If they complain that courses are too easy (or too difficult), or school is boring, please recognize that they may really be confronting other challenges such as a new language, making new friends and being accepted by classmates.
 While Canadian high schools have many clubs, teams for every sport and season, and band, orchestra, choirs etc., most foreign secondary schools are primarily academically oriented.
 Sports and social activities usually take place outside of school and are organized at a club or community level.
-The school your son/daughter attends may offer a more - or possibly less- rigid curriculum and fewer social and sports related opportunities than he/she is used to at home.

-Acknowledge that school will be different; but not better or worse than at home.
+The school your child attends may offer a more - or possibly less- rigid curriculum and fewer social and sports related opportunities than they are used to at home.
+Acknowledge that school will be different; but not better or worse, than at home.